Bringing Scholars and Artists to Campus

 — Your Department or Program.
 Are there department or program operating funds that can be used for programming?
 Does your department or program have an endowed fund for speakers?
 Check with your chair.

-– Division Lecture Fund.
+— Division Lecture Fund.
 Each division chair has $2,500 annually to support speakers and guest artists within the division.
 The division funds for Natural Sciences and Math are divided evenly among those departments for seminars and weekly talks.
-The other division chairs consider requests made in writing (email is OK) for support of speakers.
-Your planned program may be cross-disciplinary and may be eligible for funding from more than one division chair.
-So contact any and all appropriate Humanities, Interdisciplinary Programs, or Social Sciences chairs.
+The other division chairs consider requests made in writing or via email for support of speakers.
+Your planned program may be eligible for funding from more than one division chair.
+So contact all appropriate Humanities, Interdisciplinary Programs, or Social Sciences chairs.

-– Bates Learning Associates Program.
-Your visitor may qualify as a Learning Associate, if the visitor will have significant contact specifically with students (though the visitor can also give public talks or meet with faculty or staff in addition to student contact).
-Full guidelines for the Learning Associates Program are at http://www.bates.edu/dof/faculty-scholarship/grants-teaching-support/learning-associates-program/.
-Deadlines fall in September, November, March, and April.
-Online applications are reviewed by a faculty committee.
+— Bates Learning Associates Program.
+Your visitor may qualify as a Learning Associate, if they will have significant interaction with students.
+Full guidelines for the Learning Associates Program are found here.
+Deadlines are in September, November, March, and April and funding is not distributed retroactively.

-– Bates Faculty Development Fund.
+— Bates Faculty Development Fund.
 If appropriate, a speaker may be funded through the Bates Faculty Development Fund, overseen by the Committee on Faculty Scholarship.
-See http://www.bates.edu/dof/faculty-scholarship/grants-teaching-support/bates-faculty-development-fund/ for info.
-Deadlines are in September, December, and April, when online submissions are reviewed by the committee.
+More information can be found here.
+Deadlines are in September, December, and April.

-– Brandow Fund for the Arts.
+— Brandow Fund for the Arts.
 This fund ($3,000 annually) supports on-campus programming in the arts.
-Proposals are generated by faculty in the arts: Art and Visual Culture, Creative Writing (English Department), Dance, Music, and Theater.
-The deadline is in early October and written proposals (email is OK) are reviewed by the Humanities division chair.
+Proposals are generated by faculty in the arts.
+The deadline is in early October.

-– Other Offices of the College.
-Depending on your visitor’s expertise and planned program, you may find funding from other offices, including the Bates Career Development Center, the Office of Equity and Diversity Resources, the Harward Center for Community Partnerships, Information and Library Services, the Museum of Art, the Office of Intercultural Education, Multifaith Chaplaincy, among others.
+— Other Offices of the College.
+Depending on your visitor’s expertise and planned program, you may find funding from other offices, including the Center for Purposeful Work, the Office of Equity and Diversity, the Harward Center for Community Partnerships, Information and Library Services, the Museum of Art, the Office of Intercultural Education, Multifaith Chaplaincy, among others.
 Think outside the box.

 AV and Media Needs

-If your visitor is using PowerPoint, Prezi, or other media, be sure to determine the speaker’s specific needs and convey that info to Classroom Technology and Event Support in advance of the visit.
+If your visitor is using presentation media, be sure to determine the speaker’s specific needs and convey that info to Classroom Technology and Event Support in advance of the visit.
 Most speakers bring their presentations on thumbdrives and have no problems.
 Visitors who bring their own Macintosh laptop should bring their own dongle (hardware key), as there are many different types.
-Some presentation media (such as Keynote) are not supported at Bates.
-So check this website, http://www.bates.edu/ils/services/classroom-event-support/visitor-guide/, or contact Scott Tiner (firstname.lastname@example.org or 786-6396) in CTES.
+Keynote is not supported at Bates.
+Contact Ben Lizzotte (firstname.lastname@example.org) in CTES for more information.

 “If I host it, they will come.”
-Well, they will if they know about it!
-Be sure to advertise your visitor’s public events: do not underestimate the power of marketing!
-You respect your visitor’s work and you know others will, so make sure the visitor makes a big impact!
-Your AAA can help with this through posters, email announcements, and press releases to Maine media outlets through the Communications Office.
-If your visitor is particularly newsworthy, contacting Roland Adams (email@example.com or 786-8248) in the Communications Office might yield some media coverage and a larger audience.
+They will if they know about it.
+Be sure to advertise your visitor’s public events: do not underestimate the power of marketing.
+You respect your visitor’s work and you know others will, so make sure the visitor makes a big impact.
+Your AAA can create posters, email announcements, and press releases to Maine media outlets through the Communications Office.
+If your visitor is particularly newsworthy, contacting Doug Hubley (email@example.com or 786-6329) in the Communications Office might yield some media coverage and a larger audience.
 And don’t be shy about requiring your students to attend!

-Bates welcomes international visitors, whose insights broaden our perspectives and help us see the world in new ways.
-If you plan to pay an honorarium to your visitor, we must make certain the visitor has the necessary documentation.
-Please contact Kerry O’Brien (firstname.lastname@example.org), who can help determine what credentials the visitor needs in order to be paid by Bates.
+Bates welcomes international scholars and artists, but we must make certain the visitor has the necessary documentation especially for an honorarium.
+Please contact Kerry O’Brien (firstname.lastname@example.org), who can help determine what visa or credentials the visitor needs.

 After the Visit